TESSEorg/ttg/README.md

 # Why TTG?

 - TTG marries the idea of flowgraph programming models with the key innovations in the PARSEC runtime for compact specification of DAGs (PTG).
-- TTG can efficiently compose and execute irregular computation patterns which are poorly served by the current programming and execution models.
+- TTG can be used to efficiently compose and execute irregular computation patterns which are poorly served by the current programming and execution models.
 - TTG has strong support for distributed hybrid architectures for running modern scientific algorithms efficiently on current and near-future supercomputers.

 # Installation